Performers Lists and GPs’ Obligations

 Support from the LMC

 We would strongly recommend that every doctor faced with a notice of a suspension hearing calls the LMC Ltd link to contact for advice.
 We will do everything possible to make sure that a GP is supported at a hearing.
 Further, investigations following a suspension are often protracted and extremely stressful and, therefore, the LMC Ltd has the necessary processes and personnel available to offer pastoral support.
 This doesn’t mean that we uphold or condone poor performance or professional misconduct in any way, but we do support an individual going through performance or conduct procedures to ensure that they are dealt with fairly.

 Because suspension is deemed a neutral act, there are specific regulations pertaining to payment for GPs who have been suspended, these can be found in regulation 13.
 There are also details about appealing a decision not to pay a suspended practitioner.

-In general a GP can expect to receive 90% of what his or her monthly drawings were at the time of suspension provided all of the criteria set out in the regulations apply; this also applies to locum GPs.
-We would strongly advise any GP facing suspension to contact us on 01438 880010 to ensure full support during the suspension hearing and investigations and also to ensure that they receive appropriate payment during the suspension.
+In general a GP can expect to receive 90% of what their monthly drawings were at the time of suspension provided all of the criteria set out in the regulations apply; this also applies to locum GPs.
+We would strongly advise any GP facing suspension to contact us to ensure full support during the suspension hearing and investigations and also to ensure that they receive appropriate payment during the suspension.